jsdelivrbot/SimpleTest/README.md

 # SimpleTest

-Simple project just to practice react and redux
+Simple project just to practice react and redux testing